Automattic/jetpack/readme.txt

 * Instant Search: fix layout issues with filtering checkboxes with some themes.
 * WordPress.com Toolbar: avoid Fatal errors when the feature is not active.
+* WordPress.com Toolbar: avoid 404 errors when loading the toolbar.

 = 9.2 =